alexandrosnic/The-Complete-Self-Driving-Car-Course---Applied-Deep-Learning/Manual Neural Network Code/README.md

 ## README
-This is a tutorial on how to manually create a Neural Network.
+This is a tutorial on how to manually create a Neural Network based on the "The Complete Self Driving Car Course-Applied Deep Learning" course from Udemy.

 **Perceptron:**